 The way customers make purchasing decisions today has completely transformed.

-Now, they have lesser attention spans, are more resistant to traditional sales pitches and tactics, and prefer to research the right products and services by themselves.
+Now, they have shorter attention spans, are more resistant to traditional sales pitches and tactics, and prefer to research the right products and services themselves.

 This continuous adaption in consumer shift calls for the sales teams to focus on well, continuous adaption.